chetansinghsajwan/notes/programming/tools/cmake/presets/build-preset-format.md

 - type: `bool`
 - required: no

-A boolean specifying whether or not this preset should be hidden.
+Specifies whether or not this preset should be hidden.

 See [[preset-hiding]].